 Health nut neurosis

 And of course there are many people suffering from these exact symptoms from very real conditions.

 The key sign is usually a withdrawal from what we might call reality.
-I can't go to the restaurant, or have supper with them because they might have used butter, or old oils for deep frying, or sugar, or tartrazine, or something else; anti-social behaviour.
+I can't go to the restaurant or have supper with them because they might have used butter, old oils for deep frying or sugar; or tartrazine, or something else; It is characterised by anti-social behaviour.

+Health nut neurosis